 1) Alice Kendall – Wonderland Tattoo

 Kendall, the owner of Wonderland Tattoo in Portland, started tattooing professionally in 2001.
-Since the beginning, she has tattooed everything from nature and science to themed tattoos, all of which are her passion.
+Since the beginning, she has tattooed everything from nature and science to themed tattoos, all of which are her passions.

 Kendall works alongside fellow artists like Kirsten Holliday, Sean Wright, Savannah Trevino, Cecelia Wingate, Katy Bisby, and Sarah Walls.

 Sometimes tragedy strikes our lives and we rediscover our talent.
 A motorcycle accident changed the course of her life.
 At that time tattoo machines were available in the market and you had to apprentice in a shop to learn the ways of the trade.
-Alice learnt them and she started operating her business from San Francisco.
+Alice learned them and she started operating her business in San Francisco.

 Kendall’s shop is located in Southeast Portland, and during her illustrious career, she has tattooed anything she could think of.
 But, nature and science-themed work is her true passion, as shown in her Instagram.

-Alice is surely one of the best tattoo artists and she is considered as a collage artist.
-She traces the sketches of the different phases of Nature and adding all the details her work is very lifelike and intricate.
+Alice is surely one of the best tattoo artists and she is considered a collage artist.
+She traces the sketches of the different phases of Nature and adds all the details to her work is very lifelike and intricate.

 2) Ximena Quiroz – Skeleton Key Tattoo